swathiramesh/indy-sdk/doc/getting-started/run-getting-started.md

 The validators run by default on IP `10.0.0.2`, this can be changed by changing `pool_ip` in the `docker-compose` file.
 To get Jupyter click on the link in output (it must have following format: http://0.0.0.0:8888/?token= )

+**Note:** If you have previously started a test pool network, you may get an error saying there is an overlapping pool.
+If that's the case, just run `service docker restart` to refresh the networks.

 ### Stop

 `docker-compose down`